 - Employers are not to treat differently those who take or apply for sick pay.

 - Employers are advised to review their standard employment contracts urgently.

 - If an employer offers a sick pay scheme which is as favourable as the statutory provision, then the employer is not under any new obligation.

 - If an employer offers a sick pay scheme more favourable than the statutory provision there is no obligation to adjust their existing scheme.

 - If an employer offers a sick pay scheme less favourable than the statutory scheme then it will be “deemed to be so modified” so that it is not less favourable.

 - An employer who cannot afford to pay workers in accordance with the scheme can apply to the Labour Court for an exemption.
 This exemption will last for a minimum of 3 months and up to 1 year.

-The passing of the Sick Leave Bill by the Oireachtas is a further example of Ireland’s commitment to provide a modern statutory framework which will protect the rights of employees.
+The upcoming commencement of the Sick Leave Act 2022 is a further example of Ireland’s commitment to provide a modern statutory framework which will protect the rights of employees.
 In recent years, the legislature has introduced acts governing paternity benefit, parental leave benefit, enhanced maternity benefit, treatment benefit and the extension of social insurance benefits to the self-employed.
-The Sick leave Bill 2022 will undoubtedly be a significant development in the law protecting workers in this state, particularly those in the low-income sector.
-The Bill aims to not impose any unrealistic obligations on employers through its 4-year implementation period as outlined above.
+The Sick leave Act 2022 will undoubtedly be a significant development in the law protecting workers in this state, particularly those in the low-income sector.
+The Act aims to not impose any unrealistic obligations on employers through its 4-year implementation period as outlined above.
 This will give employers sufficient time to plan and budget if they do not have an adequate sick pay scheme in their standard employee contract.